ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 ## Linux

+Our clusters run the Linux operating system, where we support the use of the Bash shell.
 A basically familiarity with Linux commands is required for interacting with the clusters.
 We periodically run an [Intro to Linux Bootcamp](https://research.computing.yale.edu/training/ycrc-bootcamps/practical-introduction-linux) to get you started.
 There are also many excellent beginner tutorials available for free online, including the following:

 * [Unix Tutorial for Beginners](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html)
 * [Interactive Command Line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp/)